Let's talk about the number two thing on your mind during your menstrual cycle.

 In fact, this BMC Women's Health study found that at least 28% of people with periods experience diarrhea when they’re menstruating.
 Holy sh*t, right!
 (Pun fully intended.
 We couldn't resist.)

-Poop during your menstrual cycle
+Poop during a menstrual cycle

 What causes period poops?